-DMII does not require students to request a refund prior to issuing a tuition refund.
+DMI does not require students to request a refund prior to issuing a tuition refund.

 If you are currently in default status for previous student loans, then you will not be eligible for any additional federal loans until your default status is resolved.
 There are 3 ways you can get out of loan default:

 Prospective students must be at least 18 years old and have a high school diploma or GED equivalent.
 Prospective students must first fill out an online application, along with submitting an application fee, a letter of intent, and an official high school transcript.
 Once your application is received we will send you a link to our online assessment.
-After the score is evaluated, the prospective student will be asked to attend an interview with DMII administrators.
+After the score is evaluated, the prospective student will be asked to attend an interview with DMI administrators.
 The prospective student will then receive an admissions decision.